MODEL POLICY FOR A SMOKEFREE AND TOBACO-FREE COLLEGE/UNIVERSITY

 Section 7.
 Enforcement of Policy; Penalties

-This policy shall be enforced by the _____________ [Campus Police or applicable administrative department].
-Each violation of this policy is punishable by a fine not exceeding fifty dollars ($50) and/or appropriate campus disciplinary procedures.
+This policy shall be enforced by the _____________ [applicable administrative entity/administrative department].
+Each violation of this policy is punishable by an administrative citation not exceeding fifty dollars ($50) and/or appropriate campus disciplinary procedures.
 However, no person shall be liable under this section unless said person shall have been previously given a warning by a person authorized to enforce this ordinance or who exercises legal or actual control over the premises where smoking is prohibited.

 This Policy shall be effective on _____________ [Date].